- Stand over barbell with balls of feet positioned under bar

 is lifted from floor to shoulders.
 The lift is complete when

 feet are in line and bar is under control.
-Also see:
+Also known as Squat

 - Scapula & Clavicle